soundpress/nycadministrativecode/docs/c30/index.rst

       - Illuminated sign is subject to annual use fee: $0.75 for each square foot or part thereof annually, but not less than $100.
     * - Maintenance permit for outdoor signs.
       - As provided by department rules.
       -
       -
     * - Temporary Structures
       -
       -
       -
     * - Sidewalk shed
       - $160 for the first twenty five feet or fraction thereof in the length of the shed; plus $10 for each additional twenty-five feet or fraction thereof.
       - $100
       -
     * - Scaffold
       - $160
       - $100
       -
     * - Construction Fence
       - $160
       - $100
       -
     * - Permit for temporary shed, railing, footbridge, catch platform, building sidewalk shanty, over-the-sidewalk chute.
       - $160 for each permit
       - $100
       -
     * - Permit for temporary structure other than those temporary structures listed above, including but not limited to tents, grandstands, stages.
       - For the initial 30 days of permit duration: $130 for the first one thousand square feet or fraction thereof; plus $0.10 for each square foot or fraction thereof in excess of one thousand square feet; $100 for each additional 30 day period of permit duration.
       - $100 for each additional 30 days
       -
     * - Reinstatement of Applications/Permits
       -
       -
       -
-    * - Application/permit reinstatement fees: • Prior to first permit. • Following first permit issuance but prior to commencing work. • Following first permit, with work partially complete.
+    * - Application/permit reinstatement fees:• Prior to first permit.• Following first permit issuance but prior to commencing work.• Following first permit, with work partially complete.
-      - Full fee at the rate in effect on the date of reinstatement Full fee at the rate in effect on the date of reinstatement Based upon the full fee at the rate in effect on the date of reinstatement, the percentage of the fee equal to the percentage of work remaining as determined by the department inspector, plus the renewal fee.
+      - Full fee at the rate in effect on the date of reinstatementFull fee at the rate in effect on the date of reinstatementBased upon the full fee at the rate in effect on the date of reinstatement, the percentage of the fee equal to the percentage of work remaining as determined by the department inspector, plus the renewal fee.
       -
       -
 ~